Membrizard/ml_conformer_generator/README.md

 ---

 ## ONNX Inference:
-For torch Free inference an ONNX version of the model is present Weights of the model in ONNX format are available at:
+For torch Free inference an ONNX version of the model is present.

+Weights of the model in ONNX format are available at:
 > https://huggingface.co/Membrizard/ml_conformer_generator